 - Exciting cultural, social and recreational programme within the summer camp schedule (contests and competitions, shows, discos, sports, social outings).

-- Excursion program: touristic program in the Altai Mountains (for the second session), a guided tour of the city of Novosibirsk for sessions 3 and 4.
+- Excursion program: touristic program in the Altai Mountains (for sessions 2&3), a guided tour of the city of Novosibirsk for session 1.

 - 3 classes of Russian daily except for excursion days, classes are taught by well-educated native speakers trained to teach foreigners.